FCRP INTEREST GROUPS 2023

 4. ATTUNING TO WHAT LIES WITHIN: The Internal Family Systems (IFS) Experience

-Through discussion and exercises, we will explore key IFS concepts, and explore how these relate to BodyDreaming.
+Through discussion and exercises, we will consider key IFS concepts, and explore how these relate to BodyDreaming.
 Participants also will engage with their own inner system and share their stories.
 IFS says that the nature of each person is to have a dynamic core Self, which is supported by a system of dynamic subpersonalities.
 How this relates to spirituality, in particular Quaker thought, will be touched on.
 Activities are likely to include journaling, group sculpting and entering into the inner system.
-Maximum 20 participants

 Jan Mullen, LCSW, is deeply rooted in the interweaving between spirituality and psychology.
 She is a Quaker who feels that mystical experiences come from the embodiment of spirituality.
 Jan has worked as a therapist in many settings.
 She has been practicing IFS with others for 30 years, teaching workshops throughout the U.S.